radicle-dev/old.radicle.xyz/content/docs/introduction.rst

 architecture.

-If you want to dive straight in and play around with Radicle for yourself, follow the installation instructions and then the `Try Radicle`_ guide in the docs below.
+If you want to dive straight in and play around with Radicle for yourself, follow the installation instructions and then the `Radicle Tutorial`_ in the docs below.